-A Preferred by Nature staff member regularly needs to pass a border checkpoint; by paying \$25 to the officials there is a "fast track" process.
+A NEPCon staff member regularly needs to pass a border checkpoint; by paying \$25 to the officials there is a "fast track" process.
 The money is regularly paid.

-Preferred by Nature wishes to obtain a licence to operate in a country which should cost around \$200.
+NEPCon wishes to obtain a licence to operate in a country which should cost around \$200.
 The licence is continually blocked by an official who first asks for an extension to be built to an orphanage, which turns out to be his own house, and then demands a payment of \$10,000.
 The NGO feels time pressure from donors to start the project and the local manager wants to pay the bribe.

-Preferred by Nature finds an NGO partner in-country that has excellent political connections and is highly effective at getting the job done.
-However, the Preferred by Nature discovers that the politicians who set up the local NGO are also using it as a mechanism for raising donor funds that are channelled into their private bank accounts.
+NEPCon finds an NGO partner in-country that has excellent political connections and is highly effective at getting the job done.
+However, the NEPCon discovers that the politicians who set up the local NGO are also using it as a mechanism for raising donor funds that are channelled into their private bank accounts.

-Preferred by Nature wants to expand its operations to three new districts in country X. It needs the permission of the ministry for rural development to do this.
+NEPCon wants to expand its operations to three new districts in country X. It needs the permission of the ministry for rural development to do this.
 At the same time, it advertises a post of local Project Manager.
-A senior official in the ministry says it would normally take several months to process the application but he can expedite its approval if Preferred by Nature were to offer his well-qualified son the Project Manager position.
+A senior official in the ministry says it would normally take several months to process the application but he can expedite its approval if NEPCon were to offer his well-qualified son the Project Manager position.

-About us
+About NEPCon

-Preferred by Nature (formerly known as NEPCon) is an international non-profit organisation working to support better land management and business practices that benefit people, nature and the climate.
-We do this through a unique combination of sustainability certification services, projects supporting awareness raising, and capacity building.
+NEPCon (Nature Economy and People Connected) is an international non-profit organisation working to support better land management and business practices that benefit people, nature and the climate in 100+ countries around the world.
+We do this through innovation projects, capacity building and sustainability services.
+We focus on forest and climate impact commodities and related sectors, such as tourism.